Code-Institute-Submissions/cosmic-crystals/README.md

 -   ### Typography
-    -   Google Fonts were used to import Lato and Oswald fonts into styles.css.
-These were chosen as they work well together and have a simple, unembellished, modern feel that is easy to read.
+    - Google fonts were used to import 'Chivo Mono' & 'Space Grotesk'.
+These fonts provide the site with an astrological quality which ties in with the product portfolio as crystals are often associated with factors such as the universe & manifestations.

 # Technologies Used